AlaskaAirlines/ods-inputoptions/README.md

 ### Design Token CSS Custom Property dependency

-The use of any ODS Component has a dependency on the [ODS Design Tokens](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
-See repository and API information [here](https://github.com/AlaskaAirlines/OrionDesignTokens).
+The use of any ODS Component has a dependency on the [ODS Design Tokens (npm install)](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
+See repository and API information [here](https://github.com/AlaskaAirlines/OrionDesignTokens#orion-design-tokens).

-For additional details in regards to using Orion Design Tokens with components, please see [./docs/TECH_DETAILS.md](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs/blob/master/docs/TECH_DETAILS.md)
+For additional details in regards to using Orion Design Tokens with components, please see [./docs/TECH_DETAILS.md](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs/blob/master/docs/TECH_DETAILS.md#building-resources-from-orion-design-tokens)

 ### CSS Custom Property fallbacks